holocm/holo/PACKAGING.md

 * `go`
 * `perl` (for `make check`, and compiling the manpages)

+The test suite requires at least version 6.8 of openssh, but this version requirement is is not nescessary for actual use.

 ## Configuration files

 `/etc/holorc` and `/etc/holorc.d/*` should be marked as configuration files.